-It’s the day after Thanksgiving, and you’re staring down the leftover pounds of turkey meat from yesterday’s feast.
-You’re wondering how many sandwiches you can eat before the anguished thought of one more cold turkey on wheat bread atrocity sends you into a downward leftovers spiral.
+It’s the day after Thanksgiving, and you’re staring down the pounds of turkey leftovers from yesterday’s feast.
+How many sandwiches can you eat before the anguished thought of one more cold turkey on wheat bread atrocity sends you into a downward leftovers spiral?
 Don’t worry; we’re here to help with this slow cooker turkey tortilla soup!

 Spice up your leftovers by skipping the boring sandwiches and try using them in a bold and flavorful soup that will have your entire family asking for seconds.
-Your leftovers will be gone in a flash, and you’ll wonder if you should’ve bought a larger turkey after all.
+Turkey leftovers will be gone in a flash, and you’ll wonder if you should’ve bought a larger bird after all.

-Serve the soup with avocado slices, lime wedges, cilantro or scallions and plenty of tortilla chips.
-Add sour cream to balance out the spiciness of the soup, and adjust the spices to taste while cooking.
+Serve the slow cooker soup with avocado slices, lime wedges, cilantro or scallions and plenty of tortilla chips.
+You can add sour cream to balance out the spiciness of the soup, and adjust the spices to taste while cooking.

 - 1 Tablespoon olive oil